 - The entrepreneur also remains ready to take the uncertainties and ambiguities, because he knows that the work which is done for the first time involves some uncertainties and ambiguities.

-- The behavior of the Entrepreneur may include making hurry in almost all activities and feeling the pressure of time and sometimes getting hyperactive and aggressive.
+- The behavior of the Entrepreneur may include making a hurry in almost all activities and feeling the pressure of time and sometimes getting hyperactive and aggressive.

-5. Entrepreneurial Group Theory
+7. Entrepreneurial Group Theory

 This theory was propounded by Frank W. Young.
-The theory is based on the assumption that expansion of entrepreneurial activities is possible only by entrepreneurial groups.
+The theory is based on the assumption that the expansion of entrepreneurial activities is possible only by entrepreneurial groups.

 However, this reactiveness is possible, when three conditions prevail simultaneously in society.

-- When the group feels of low status.
+- When the group feels low status.

 - When the group has better institutional resources as compared to other groups.